-Town & Country Bank - Awarded to a worthy student who is enrolled in the ACES transfer program and established
+Town & Country Bank - Awarded to a worthy student who is enrolled in the ACES transfer program and established by Logan County Bank in 2002.
+Logan County Bank changed its name to Town & Country Bank in 2013.

-Scholarships: Students enrolled in the Accelerated (ABE) Program on the Normal campus
+Scholarships: Students enrolled in the Accelerated (ABE) Programs through the Normal Location

-The following is a current list of scholarships available to Lincoln College's ABE students at the Normal campus:
+The following is a current list of scholarships available to Lincoln College's ABE students at the Normal site: